jtolio/git-treesame-commit/README.md

 tree and thus the exact same treehash are called _treesame_.

 This tool allows you to create a new commit on your current branch that is treesame with any arbitrary commit anywhere else.
+It's basically like being able to cherry-pick the entire state of a file tree.

+This tool has transformed how quickly I am able to figure out and debug git situations and I can't understand how this isn't built in to git already.

 ```
 usage: git-treesame-commit [-h] [-a] [-p] [-m MESSAGE] commit